rda12345/Algorithms/README.md

 # Algorithms
-The repository contains codes for various algorithms.
-Each file contains the code an a bit of explanation on each algorithm.
+The repository contains code for various algorithms.
+Each file contains the code and a bit of explanation on each algorithm.

 Algorithms: